ansible-collections/ibm_zos_cics/docs/source/modules/cmci_install.rst

        url
-        | The cmci url that was composed.
+        | The cmci url that been composed

         | **returned**: always
         | **type**: str